faiyaz7283/dashtam-api/WARP.md

 8. Never expose sensitive data in logs or responses
 9. Always use HTTPS/SSL for all communications
 10. Create audit log entries for significant operations
+11. **ALWAYS follow the Phase Completion Workflow after finishing any phase**

 Remember: This is a financial data platform where security and reliability are paramount.
 Every decision should prioritize data protection and system stability.